 - How you're going to do it.

 Your goals should also be broken down into milestones.
 Set smaller goals that you need to reach to get you closer to your big goals.
-Decide what you need to do every day that's going to move you closer.
+Decide what you need to do every day to move you closer.

 3. Stop waiting and get started